vanhoefm/fragattacks/research/README.md

 - The driver for the AWUS036ACH is not part of the Linux kernel and requires the installation of a separate driver.
 On some Linux distributions such as Kali you can install this driver through the package manager.

-If you are unable to find one of the above network cards, you can search for [alternative network cards](#Alternative-network-cards) that have a high chance of also working.
-When using a network card that is not explicitly supported I strongly recommend to first run the [injection tests](#Network-card-injection-test) before using it, and using the tool against a known-vulnerable implementation to confirm the tool works properly.
+If you are unable to find one of the above network cards, you can search for [alternative network cards](#id-alternative-cards) that have a high chance of also working.
+When using a network card that is not explicitly supported I strongly recommend to first run the [injection tests](#id-injection-tests) before using it, and using the tool against a known-vulnerable implementation to confirm the tool works properly.

+<a id="id-prerequisites"></a>
 # 3. Prerequisites

 The test tool was tested on Kali Linux and Ubuntu 20.04.
 To install the required dependencies, execute: